 Common options include market, bond, commodity, foreign market, and alternative investment ETFs.
 They’re bought and sold like stocks throughout the day but a major difference is that ETFs can issue and redeem its shares at any point.

 There are many benefits that go along with an ETF.
 For starters, you have more control over when you pay your capital gains tax.
 There are also lower fees, although you’ll still pay brokerage commissions.
-Finally, while mutual funds can only be settled after the market closes for the day, an ETF allows you to trade at any time.
+Finally, while mutual funds can only be settled after the stock market closes for the day, an ETF allows you to trade at any time.

 Bonds are a good tool to have in your investment portfolio because they are a low-risk option.
 Different types of bonds include corporate, municipal, and Treasury bonds.
 They pay out on a fixed schedule, so you know exactly what to expect when those payout dates come throughout the year.
 Such predictability does come with a few downsides, though.